Aaron-Bopp/TIM/40_Evergreens/Human's will find explanations for inexplainable things.md

 #### [[Human's will find explanations for inexplainable things]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

-Our brains are not designed for correcting the dissonance between thoughts and conclusions.
 Humans are designed to make certainty out of uncertainty.
 This [[abstraction]] is what allow us to make progress everyday in a world where almost nothing make sense.
 If we had to answer the [[The three main questions of life]] every single morning, we would be paralyzed with indecision.